The credentials service allow to expose API to perform OAuth2 compliant client credential flows with third party providers.

 10seconds): seconds to wait before starting the graceful shutdown.
 This delay is required in k8s to await for the dns rotation;

-- CRUD_CLIENT_BASE_URL (required): base url to the crud colection containing the client information;
+- CRUD_CLIENT_BASE_URL (required): base url to the crud collection containing the client information.
+Example:

-- CLIENT_ID_HASH_SALT (required): static hash salt used to save the client id;
+- CLIENT_ID_HASH_SALT (required): static hash salt used to save the client id.
+For example, can be a random string of 256 characters;

 - CLIENT_SECRET_HASH_COST (default to